Cancellation of one-parameter graviton gauge dependence in the effective scalar field equation in de Sitter: Feynman diagrams

 A considerable simplification for the contributing diagrams in classes 1--5 was realized in~\cite{Glavan:2024elz}.
 This simplification applies regardless of the graviton gauge, and is attained by the consolidation of some classes of diagrams, that is effectively captured by eliminating vertex D and modifying vertex B,

 where the new consolidated vertex is given by:

 This consolidation collapses (i) diagram classes 2 and 4, together with diagram $1a$, into a consolidated diagram class~$\overline{\overline{4}}$, given in the first row of Fig.~\ref{consolidated1PIdiagrams}, and (ii) diagram classes 3 and 5 into a consolidated diagram class $\overline{5}$, given in the second row of Fig~\ref{consolidated1PIdiagrams}.
-The two remaining diagrams in the class 1 of diagrams we henceforth refer to as class~$\overline{1}$.
+The two remaining diagrams in class 1 are henceforth referred to as class~$\overline{1}$.

 \paragraph{Class $\boldsymbol{\overline{\overline{4}}}$.} The diagrams from classes 2 and 4, and the diagram~$1a$ combine into four diagrams that make this new consolidated class:

 \paragraph{Class $\boldsymbol{\overline{5}}$.} This consolidated class is made up of four diagrams resulting from combining diagrams of classes 3 and 5: